Since its inception in 2008, Airbnb has provided millions of travelers with accommodation all across the world.

 - Taxes: Some cities, states, and countries require that hosts pay a tax for every night a person stays in their home.

 - Other rules: If your property is part of a homeowners’ association or you’re leasing from a landlord, you may not be contractually permitted to host through Airbnb.
+For example, if you live in an apartment, the landlord might have strict rules against subletting for Airbnb.

 If you need to find out what your local laws and regulations permit you to do, head to Airbnb’s Responsible Hosting page.
 If it all checks out, then let’s move on to listing your space.